 A woman usually uses this time to consult Grandmother Moon regarding problems in her life.
-She would ask for strength, wisdom, courage, help raising her children, to even problems with her mother-in-law.
-Grandmother Moon would help females with healing and balancing her energy.
-My own mother taught my sisters and myself that when we experienced our Moontime that we were closer to the Great Spirit and trust me, with all the females we had in our home, someone was always on her Moontime.
+She would ask for strength, wisdom, courage, help to raise her children, to even problems with her mother-in-law.
+Grandmother Moon would help females with healing and balancing their energy.
+My own mother taught my sisters and me that when we experienced our Moontime that we were closer to the Great Spirit and trust me, with all the females we had in our home, someone was always on her Moontime.

-Woman, traditionally used this time for reflection and to ask for guidance for other family members, loved ones or anyone that they knew of that need help.
+Women traditionally used this time for reflection and to ask for guidance for other family members, loved ones, or anyone that they knew of that needed help.
 I used this time to torment my sisters for all the work that they threw on me during their little “break”.
-Think, 8 girls in one family, I had a lot of pay back to dish out.
+Think, 8 girls in one family, I had a lot of payback to dish out.